AdguardTeam/AdguardKnowledgeBase/11.vpn/03.features/docs.en.md

 As it was mentioned at the beginning of this article, there are two options: free and paid VPN.
 Free account allows to have:

-* 2 devices with enabled AdGuard VPN (there can be more devices overall, but only five can be used simultaneously)
+* 2 devices with enabled AdGuard VPN (there can be more devices overall, but only two can be used simultaneously)
 * 3 GB of traffic that can be distributed between AdGuard VPN extensions and app
 * 20 Mbit/sec speed limit